section-engineering-education/engineering-education/content/articles/creating-an-animated-javafx-field-validation-alert/index.md

 ![Running the first project](/engineering-education/creating-an-animated-javafx-field-validation-alert/running-the-first-project.png)

-- Close the application for the next steps.
+> lose the application for the next steps.

 ### Create the Login form